Please enable the breadcrumb option to use this shortcode!

-Strengthening the health system to better respond to the HIV epidemic is impeded by a severe shortage of trained human resources, inadequate infrastructure, and overburdened logistics systems and supply chains, among other factors.
+In the midst of a mature, generalized AIDS epidemic and burdened by other communicable and non-communicable diseases, Tanzania’s health and social welfare systems face many challenges.
+About 1.4 million Tanzanians are living with HIV and there is an average adult HIV prevalence estimated at 4.7 percent, according to UNAIDS.
+Strengthening the health system to better respond to public health challenges, as well as the country’s HIV epidemic, is impeded by a severe shortage of trained human resources for health, inadequate infrastructure, and overburdened logistics systems and supply chains, among other factors.

-With support from PEPFAR and the United States Government team in country, AIHA has been working toward an AIDS Free Generation by building sustainable institutional capacity and human resources for health in Tanzania since 2005.
+With support from PEPFAR and the US team in country, AIHA has been working toward an AIDS Free Generation by building sustainable institutional and human resource capacity for health in Tanzania since 2005.

 The Tanzania Nursing Initiative